microsoftgraph/csharp-teams-sample-graph/README.md

 ---
 # Microsoft Teams Graph API Samples

+**This project is being archived and replaced with the [Microsoft Graph snippets sample for ASP.NET Core 3.1](https://github.com/microsoftgraph/aspnet-snippets-sample).
+As part of the archival process, we're closing all open issues and pull requests.**

+**You can continue to use this sample "as-is", but it won't be maintained moving forward.
+We apologize for any inconvenience.**

 This sample has example calls to many of the Teams Graph APIs, including:

 * Get My Teams